Reason Using Conventional Versus FHA Loans By Home Buyers

 Prior Mortgage Included In Bankruptcy

-Borrowers who had a prior mortgage included in bankruptcy has a four year waiting period after the discharge date of the bankruptcy on Conventional Loans.
+Borrowers who had a prior mortgage included in bankruptcy have a four-year waiting period after the discharge date of the bankruptcy on Conventional Loans.
 The date of the foreclosure does not matter.

 With FHA Loans, there is a three-year waiting period from the recorded date of the housing event in cases where the borrower had a prior mortgage included in the bankruptcy.
-Although the mortgage was included in the bankruptcy, HUD requires a three-year waiting period requirement in qualify for an FHA Loan from the recorded date of the foreclosure, deed in lieu of foreclosure, and/or short sale
+Although the mortgage was included in the bankruptcy, HUD requires a three-year waiting period required to qualify for an FHA Loan from the recorded date of the foreclosure, deed in lieu of foreclosure, and/or short sale.

 For more information about the content in this blog or other mortgage-related topics, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-The Team at Gustan Cho Associates are available 7 days a week, evenings, weekends, holidays.
+The Team at Gustan Cho Associates is available 7 days a week, evenings, weekends, holidays.